stli/stli.github.io/content/event/turing/index.md

 #   postcode: '94305'
 #   country: United States

-summary:  Neural networks for integral equations and engineering applications
-abstract: This talk will delve into various neural network approaches for solving integral equations prevalent in engineering.
-We'll begin with a physics-informed neural network for line integrals in pathloss prediction, highlighting its physically consistent estimates, rapid inference, and utility for tasks like localization.
-Next, we'll introduce the Neural-ANOVA decomposition, a method to break down neural networks into lower-dimensional models via closed-form integration, enabling analysis of learned interaction effects.
-Finally, we'll explore using Laplace techniques to design training-free neural networks that solve integrals over specific polytopes, demonstrating how classical deep networks with specialized activation functions can achieve closed-form solutions.
-Collectively, these approaches underscore the power of neural networks in tackling integral equations and advancing engineering applications through innovative architectures.
+summary: In this talk, we will explore different approaches that leverage neural networks for solving integral equations that appear in engineering applications.
+First, we introduce a physics-informed neural network for the problem of calculating line integrals in pathloss prediction.
+The method provides physically consistent pathloss estimates, while offering fast inference times and automatic differentiation useful for downstream tasks such as localization and network planning.
+Second, we introduce an approach to decompose neural networks into lower-dimensional models using the ANOVA decomposition.
+This Neural-ANOVA decomposition builds on closed-form integration over subspaces and enables an analysis of all learned interaction effects.
+Lastly, we discuss the application of Laplace techniques for designing neural networks to solve integrals over a particular class of polytopes that are given as the intersection of the simplex and an affine subspace.
+We show that classical deep neural networks with specialized activation functions can be designed to solve this problem in closed-form without training.
+These approaches collectively demonstrate the potential of neural networks for integral equations and advancing engineering applications through tailored network architectures and training methods.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.